-When John Alexander Ray Sr. was born on 1 September 1817, in Lawrence, Mississippi, United States, his father, John W. Ray, was 41 and his mother, Elizabeth Noble, was 37.
-He married Mary Wingo Young in Carroll, Mississippi, United States.
-They were the parents of at least 3 sons and 8 daughters.
-He lived in Walker, Texas, United States in 1850.
-His occupation is listed as first school teacher in Fillmore, Millard, Utah, United States.
+When John Alexander Ray was born on 1 September 1817, in Lawrence, Mississippi, United States, his father, John W. Ray, was 41 and his mother, Elizabeth Noble, was 37.
+He married Mary Turner Bryan on 29 October 1837, in Carrollton, Carroll, Mississippi, United States.
+They were the parents of at least 1 daughter.
+He immigrated to Utah, United States in 1853 and lived in Victoria, Victoria, Texas, United States in 1850.
+His occupation is listed as merchant, farmer & mason in Fillmore, Millard, Utah, United States.
 He died on 4 July 1862, in Fillmore, Millard, Utah, United States, at the age of 44, and was buried in Fillmore Cemetery, Fillmore, Millard, Utah, United States.

 Do you know John Alexander?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account